SWE-QA: Can Language Models Answer Repository-level Code Questions?: Evaluation

-To understand how performance varies across different types of repository-level questions, we conduct a taxonomy-aware analysis using our best-performing approach, \ourmethod.
+To understand how performance varies across different types of repository-level questions, we conduct a taxonomy-aware analysis using OpenHands.
 Table~\ref{tab:rq3_main} breaks down the scores for each model across the 12 question intentions defined in our taxonomy.

 The results reveal a discrepancy between high-level, conceptual questions and low-level, implementation-focused queries.
-Models consistently achieve the highest scores on ``Why'' questions (average 43.10), particularly ``Design rationale'' (44.40), and perform well on ``What'' questions related to ``Concept / Definition'' (44.22).
+Models consistently achieve the highest scores on \textit{Why} questions (average 69.77), particularly ``Design rationale'' (71.48), and perform well on \textit{How} questions related to ``API / Framework Support'' (68.75).
 This suggests models excel when the required information is explicitly expressed in natural language (e.g., docstrings, comments, architectural notes).